IronThorn17/SE211-DBMS/README.md

 8. **Run or Build Project**
    - Use the database management system.

+NOTE: To first use the system, you must manually add at least one person to the database's Employee table allowing someone to then use the GUI to have a username and password for login.

 ## Dependencies:

 - Visual Studio Community 2022 (version 17.7.2)